Help CenterCommunicating with AgentsVia the API

 Via the API

-Start and continue conversations with your agents from scripts, CI, or your own code.
+Start and continue conversations with your Nairi agents from scripts, CI jobs, or your own backend.
+Authenticate with an API key and poll for replies.

 Nairi exposes a public REST API for talking to agents programmatically.
 This page gives you a quick overview.
 For the full reference (every endpoint, schemas, language examples), see Using the API and the API reference.